 Dharma-Sangha.com – former official website

-A still good source of “classified information” about Ram Bomjon and his followers’ unethical and unlawful behavior is his former official website, which turned to reveal the dark truths behind the curtain of holiness: www.dharma-sangha.com .
+A good source of “classified information” about Ram Bomjon and his followers’ unethical and unlawful behavior was his former official website, which turned to reveal the dark truths behind the curtain of holiness: Dharma-sangha.com .

 One of the last available sources of the history of all controversies about Maha Sambodhi Dharma Sangha, with a relatively open discussion forum WAS The Irregular Times: Ram Bomjon gone wild, The reign of terror continues , Ram Bomjon shows how religious myths are made, Ram Bomjon kicks butt, bloodies critics, Ram Bomjon the Bloody Buddha Boy returns and others (see Reference links below article).
 Cases “dumped” by the Nepali media and police are still openly discussed here.
 It is a question of time how long will they stay online.

 Update: as of October 7, 2016, The Irregular Times was closed down!
 See more on this here: The Irregular Times, critic of Ram Bomjon, was deleted from the Internet!